Conjunctive Queries With Self-Joins, Towards a Fine-Grained Complexity Analysis: Full Conjunctive Queries and Linear Delay

-A simple case analysis shows that each solution to $q$ contains either the elements with $\bot$ or we can extract from it a triangle of $G$.
-As there are only a constant number of solutions of the first kind, any linear delay algorithm with an $O(m)$ preprocessing time will only take an extra $O(m)$ time before it produces a triangle of $G$. \end{example}
+A case analysis on the tagging map, displayed in \Cref{query-q6}, shows that the data part of each solution to $q_7$ contains either the elements with $\bot$ or we can extract from it a triangle of $G$.
+As there are only a constant number of solutions of the first kind, any linear delay algorithm will test the existence of a triangle of $G$ in linear time.

-We generalize the idea underlined in Example~\ref{example-untangle-hard} with the following result, giving a sufficient condition for intractability.

-\begin{propositionrep} Let $q$ be a full conjunctive query and $I$ be an image of $q$.
-Let $q'$ be the result of the untangling step applied to $q$ and $I$.
-If for every image $J$ of $q$ either $J$ contains no variable of $q'$ or $J$ contains them all, then if $q$ can be enumerated with linear delay and preprocessing time, then we can enumerate $q'$ with linear delay and preprocessing time, assuming available a memory in $O(n^{|q|})$ where $n$ is the size of the database. \end{propositionrep} \begin{proof} Let $D'$ be a database for $q'$.
-We construct a database $D$ for $q$ as follows.
-We first apply the encoding trick to $D'$ and $q$, i.e. for any atom $R(\bar x)$ of $q$ and any fact $R_S(\bar a)$ we add to $D$ the fact $R(\alpha_1,\cdots,\alpha_k)$ where $\alpha_i=\pair{\bot,x_i}$ if $i\in S$ and $\alpha_i=\pair{a_i,x_i}$ otherwise.

-Consider now an answer of $q$ on $D$.
-It induces an endomorphism of $q$.
-Hence, by our assumption, either it involves only elements with $\bot$ or a full solution from $q'(D')$.
-A closer investigation shows that each solution from $q'(D')$ appears a constant number of times, one per automorphism of $q$.

-Hence, an enumeration of $q$ will enumerate the solutions to $q'$ but with duplicate answers.
-We are done if we can eliminate those duplicates, and this can be done via the Cheater's Lemma.
-The cost however is extra memory. \end{proof}